 - It’s thick.
 Very thick.
 Just looking at it you may think you should use less than if you were using pure vanilla extract.
 Not so.
 You can substitute pure vanilla bean paste for vanilla extract at a 1 to 1 ratio.
 Meaning if your recipe calls for 1 teaspoon of extract, you would use 1 teaspoon of vanilla bean paste.

 - The aroma is intoxicating, in a delicious way.
-There are so many ways to use ingredient.
-Add it to milkshakes, smoothies, baked good, even your morning coffee.
+There are so many ways to use an ingredient.
+Add it to milkshakes, smoothies, baked goods, even your morning coffee.

 - Pure vanilla bean paste is not as intimidating to work with as I originally thought.
 Find out for yourself and enter to win a bottle at the bottom of this post.